 However, we are also a caring community where girls’ ‘other’ achievements are viewed as equal to academic attainment.
 Creativity, sporting prowess, community involvement and empathy for others are all key goals.
 We are also committed to ensuring that girls understand and accept key British values such as a respect for the rule of law, democracy and a tolerance of difference.
 With our commitment to caring for girls as individuals and our strong moral base the school has a zero tolerance of sexism, homophobia, racism and other prejudicial attitudes.
 We encourage students to aspire, to find out who they are and to develop their strengths across a broad spectrum of activities; our curriculum reflects this in the subjects offered and the additional opportunities presented.
 Careers education ranges from workplace visits in year 8, to mock job interviews in years 10 and 12 to work experience and internships post 16.
 We have a vast array of educational visits with over 140 taking place in the last academic year alone, covering all year groups - students have visited sites from Kent to London, France, Belgium, Iceland, Washington DC and are due to visit Namibia & Cuba in Summer 2020; there have been visits to museums, galleries, theatres, festivals, movie studios, concerts and areas of scientific and geographic interest exploring sports, the arts, the sciences and political & social history.
 This enriching and enlivening curriculum is crucial to the ethos of the school and to the outcomes achieved for our girls.

-Our aim therefore is to provide an outstanding academic curriculum and outstanding teaching to ensure our girls leave as well-qualified and well-rounded young women.
+Our aims are thus broad and far reaching.
+An outstanding academic curriculum paired with outstanding teaching, outstanding pastoral care and outstanding opportunities for personal development and character education all align to ensure our girls leave as well-qualified and well-rounded young women.
 They will have a strong academic portfolio of qualifications, highly-developed interpersonal skills, a broad range of interests and are well prepared to pursue varied and fulfilling careers and to take on the world!